 There are full-spectrum, broad-spectrum and cannabinoids isolate compounds, but we won’t go down that rabbit hole just yet.
 If you’re interested, you can read about them here.

 Any company that wants to make a great product has to start with a great source.
 Golden Goat and many of our competitors are starting with USA organic hemp and work with local farmers to help us produce top-quality extraction.

 What is CBD extraction?

-In much the same way you’d extract active compounds from coconuts to make a coconut conditioner, CBD is isolated and extracted from hemp to make CBD oil.
+In much the same way you’d extract active compounds from coconuts to make a coconut conditioner, cannabidiol is isolated and extracted from hemp to make CBD oil.
 There are a few ways to do this, but they aren’t all equal.